tjcrone/prosilica/README.md

 2. shasum -a 256 bone-debian-8.7-iot-armhf-2017-03-19-4gb.img.xz
 3. compare to: f709035e9d9470fa0aa9b778e4d369ba914f5acc7a5fecd6713facbe52cc9285
 4. xz -d bone-debian-8.7-iot-armhf-2017-03-19-4gb.img.xz
+5. insert sdcard and **verify that it is rdisk2. if it is notrdisk2, modify the following two commands.**
-5. sudo chmod 666 /dev/rdisk2
+6. sudo chmod 666 /dev/rdisk2
-6. pv -ptearb bone-debian-8.7-iot-armhf-2017-03-19-4gb.img | dd of=/dev/rdisk2 bs=1m
+7. pv -ptearb bone-debian-8.7-iot-armhf-2017-03-19-4gb.img | dd of=/dev/rdisk2 bs=1m
-7. insert this sdcard into the beaglebone, and boot, making sure ethernet is attached to the usb port
+8. insert this sdcard into the beaglebone, and boot, making sure ethernet is attached to the usb port

 On Beaglebone: